Bolton School Senior Boys

 Boys commence their study of Russian in Year 8 and invariably have little difficulty in mastering the Cyrillic alphabet.
 Aided by enthusiastic teachers, excellent resources and some fascinating realia, the subject is brought very much to life and, before long, boys are able to engage in simple conversational Russian and to comprehend all manner of articles, signs and texts.
 Needless to say, this is expanded upon immeasurably in Year 9 as greater oral fluency and mastery of more complex grammatical concepts begin to take hold.

 Very few boys drop Russian at the end of Year 9 and such is the love that they develop for the subject, a good number choose to continue studying it in the sixth form.
-Our success at AS and at A2 has been recognised nationally on several occasions when we have featured in the Good Schools’ Guide as the best Russian department in the country.
-At GCSE and at A-Level, we follow the Edexcel Pearson specifications and a boy studying Russian in the sixth form can expect to cover a broad range of topics from the Environment through to Social Issues and International Affairs, with a little bit of literature and cultural analysis thrown in for good measure.
+Our success in the Sixth Form has been recognised nationally on several occasions when we have featured in the Good Schools’ Guide as the best Russian department in the country.
+At GCSE and at A-Level, we follow the Edexcel Pearson specifications and a boy studying Russian in the sixth form can expect to cover a broad range of topics from the Environment through to Social Issues, Glasnost and International Affairs, with a little bit of literature, Russian film and cultural analysis thrown in for good measure!

 During the Easter break, each year in Year 13, A-Level students travel to the Pushkin Institute in Moscow for a seven-day stay, during which they hone their Russian skills prior to the crucial A-Level examinations.
 There the boys attend classes, usually conducted exclusively in Russian, gain further experience of daily life in Russia and return to England in an excellent position to do well in the examinations that follow.

 In addition to the above, there are innumerable activities that the School offers to enrich all who may be interested in Russia and the Russian language.
 There is a Russian Club, which meets every Friday lunchtime.
 Here, the boys gain an insight into many different aspects of Russia and Russian to supplement the learning that they do in class.
 While there are discussion on the history and geography of the country, boys also learn about everything from traditional Russian games through to recipes for authentic Russian dishes.
-Furthermore, the department is at the heart of the Year 11 MFL day that takes place annually and provides students with a chance to do activities that go beyond the examination specifications.
 All in all, if you wish to unravel the enigma that is Russia, then you can expect to do just that in this thriving department.

 Head of Department